VTNR LAWSUIT ALERT: Levi & Kor - GuruFocus.com

-NEW YORK, May 08, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Vertex Energy, Inc. ("Vertex" or the "Company") ( VTNR) of a class action securities lawsuit.
+NEW YORK, May 11, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Vertex Energy, Inc. ("Vertex" or the "Company") (NASDAQ: VTNR) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Vertex investors who were adversely affected by alleged securities fraud between April 1, 2022 and August 8, 2022.
 Follow the link below to get more information and be contacted by a member of our team: